-Students who maintain good standing will be eligible to attend extracurricular activities (e.g. school discos), use school technology, participate in school fundraising initiatives, take part in faction acknowledgements and Good Standing rewards at the end of each term.
-Certificates will be issued every term for all students who have maintained their Good Standing.
-If Good Standing is lost, students will not be able to participate in any of these, activities, fundraisers or acknowledgements.
+Students who maintain good standing will be eligible to attend extracurricular activities (eg: school discos), participate in school fundraising initiatives, take part in faction acknowledgements and Good Standing rewards at the end of each term.
+If Good Standing is lost, students will not be able to participate in any of these activities, fundraisers or acknowledgements.